dao-xyz/peerbit/NETWORK_TODO.md

 - We cannot afford "one overlay per topic" at scale (topic explosion).
 - We can afford "one overlay per shard" where `shard = hash(topic) % shardCount` with `shardCount` fixed (e.g. 256).
 - Pubsub uses **FanoutTree per shard** for broadcast + membership control.
-- Directed delivery uses **DirectStream when explicit recipients are provided**, and can use fanout unicast ACK as an economical overlay path where possible.
+- Directed delivery uses **DirectStream only when explicit recipients are provided** (targeted), and can use fanout unicast ACK as an economical overlay path where possible.
 - Deterministic shard roots require a stable candidate set (routers/bootstraps).
 Small ad-hoc nets use an auto-candidate fallback.

 ## Why This Exists